mnellemann/mdns-explorer/README.md

 - the service URL is copied to your clipboard
 - and you will see any properties from the selected service

-Download installers for Windows, macOS & Linux here: [https://git.data.coop/nellemann/-/packages/generic/mdns-explorer/](https://git.data.coop/nellemann/-/packages/generic/mdns-explorer/)
+Download installers for Windows, macOS & Linux [here](https://github.com/mnellemann/mdns-explorer/releases).

 ## Development